 This activity is part-financed by the European Union through the European Social Fund (ESF).
 ESF supports activities to extend employment opportunities and develop a skilled workforce.

 The personal information you provide is passed to the Skills Funding Agency and the Department for Business, Innovation and Skills (BIS).
 Where necessary it is also shared with the Department for Education, including the Education Funding Agency.

 The information is used for the exercise of functions of these government departments and to meet statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009, and to create and maintain a unique learning number ULN) and a Personal Learning Record (PLR).
 The information you provide may be shared with other organisations for education, training, employment and well-being-related purposes, including for research.
 You may be contacted after you have completed your programme of learning to establish whether you have entered employment or gone onto further training or education.
 You may be contacted by the English European Social Fund (ESF) Managing Authority, or its agents, to carry out research and evaluation to inform the effectiveness of the programme.

 Further information about use of and access to your personal data, and details of other organisations with whom we regularly share data are available at www.gov.uk/government/publications/sfa-privacy-notice.

 Learning Records Service

-Some of the information you supply will be used by the Skills Funding Agency to fulfil its statutory functions, issue/verify your Unique Learner Number (ULN) and update/check your Personal Learning Record.
-Further details of how your information is processed and shared can be found at: www.learningrecordsservice.org.uk/privacynotice.
+The information you supply will be used by the Skills Funding Agency, an Executive Agency of the Department for Business, Innovation and Skills, to issue with you a Unique Learner Number (ULN), and to create your Personal Learning Record.
+For more information about how your information is processed and shared refer to the Extended Privacy Notice available at Gov.uk.